AGLoc++: WiFi-Fused Global Localization and Monte Carlo Enhanced Tracking

 - Code Repository: GitHub Repository

-This project is supported by the MARS Lab at ShanghaiTech University and is an important component of mobile robotics research.
+This project is supported by the MARS Lab at ShanghaiTech University and represents a key component of our ongoing research in mobile robotics.